Southern giant petrel: Feeding

-This petrel will feed on fish, krill, squid, offal and waste from vessels in coastal and pelagic waters, where they often follow fishing boats and cruise ships.
-Unlike most other Procellariiformes, this bird will eat carrion.
-The Southern Giant petrel is an extremely aggressive predator and will kill other seabirds (usually penguin chicks, sick or injured adult penguins and the chicks of other seabirds).
+The southern giant petrel will feed on fish, krill, squid, offal, and waste from vessels in coastal and pelagic waters, where they often follow fishing boats and cruise ships.
+Unlike most other Procellariiformes, the southern giant petrel will eat carrion.
+The southern giant petrel is an extremely aggressive predator and will kill other seabirds.
 It has been seen preying on the adult Australasian gannet by holding it underwater and drowning it.
 These birds have also been observed drowning yellow-nosed and black-browed albatrosses.

 The males exclude females from the carcasses that they are feeding on.

 Conservation

-2009 was a good year for this species as it was upgraded to a status of least concern from near threatened, by the IUCN.
-This downgrade was due to a clearer picture and more accurate censuses.
+In 2009, the southern giant petrel was upgraded to a status of least-concern from near-threatened by the IUCN.
 Overall population trends show that in the 1980s there were 38,000 pairs which dropped to 31,000 in the late 1990s followed by 46,800 presently.
 The Falkland Islands and most of the South Georgia Archipelago have shown increases from the 1980s to the present.
-Terre Adélie has shown a drastic reduction as the count fell to 10—15 pairs from 80 pairs in the 1980s.
-The official generation trend is listed by BirdLife International at a 1%—9% decline, but it is stated that this is a conservative number.
-They elaborate that a best case scenario puts it at a 17% increase and a worst-case scenario of a 7.2% reduction.
+Terre Adélie has shown a drastic reduction as the count fell to 10–15 pairs from 80 pairs in the 1980s.
+The official generation trend listed by BirdLife International is a 1%–9% decline, but it is stated that this is a conservative number.
+Furthermore, they elaborate that a best case scenario puts it at a 17% increase and a worst-case scenario of a 7.2% reduction.

-Major threats to the well-being of this species start with the typical accidental deaths caused by longline fishing as well as trawl fishing near the Falkland Islands.
-Between 2,000 and 4,000 were killed in 1997—1998 due to illegal longline fishing.
-Also the number of southern elephant seals, which is an important source of food as carrion, has been shrinking.
-Human disturbances have also adversely affected this bird.
+Accidental deaths from longline fishing as well as trawl fishing near the Falkland Islands have posed a major threat to the species.
+Between 2,000 and 4,000 southern giant petrels were killed in 1997–1998 due to illegal longline fishing.
+Additionally, the number of southern elephant seals, which is an important source of carrion, has been diminishing.

-To assist in this bird's continued survival it was placed in CMS Appendix II and ACAP Annex I. Many of the islands that it breeds on are nature reserves, and Gough Island and Macquarie Island are World Heritage Sites.
+To assist in the southern giant petrel's continued survival, it was listed in CMS Appendix II and ACAP Annex I. Many of the islands that it breeds on are nature reserves, and Gough Island and Macquarie Island are World Heritage Sites.
 Monitoring is done on South Georgia, Marion Island, the Crozet Islands, Terre Adélie, and Macquarie Island.
 Gough Island has had two censuses in the last decade.

 Continued monitoring and surveys at major breeding sites have been proposed, as well as researching movement and migration.
-Finally, continued promotion of "best-practice mitigation measures" via existing methods outlined in CCAMLR, CMS, and FAO.
+Additionally, continued promotion of "best-practice mitigation measures" via existing methods outlined in CCAMLR, CMS, and FAO have also been proposed.